Learn about the Clean Water State Revolving Fund (CWSRF)

 - How to Apply for CWSRF Assistance

 Under the CWSRF, EPA provides grants to all 50 states plus Puerto Rico to capitalize state CWSRF loan programs.
 The states contribute an additional 20 percent to match the federal grants.
-The program also provides direct grant funding for the District of Columbia, U.S. Virgin Islands, American Samoa, Guam, and the Commonwealth of Northern Marianas.
+EPA also provides direct grant funding for the District of Columbia, U.S. Virgin Islands, American Samoa, Guam, and the Commonwealth of Northern Marianas.